ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Parametricity and pure function signatures

+I won't get into details on what parametricity is and I will assume the reader is familiar with type parameters.

 Functions with no inputs or functions that return `Unit` are always impure functions because if they return unit without any side effect then they won't be useful and therefore they must have side effects.
 If they require no input then their output must come from a side effect.